riboflavin/test-framer-sync/compare/fathom-vs-zoom-ai.md

 | Language Support                  | ✅ Multiple languages| ❌ English only       |
 | Desktop App                       | ❌ No (Web-based)    | ✅ Yes (Mac & Windows)|
 | iPhone & Android Apps             | ✅ Yes (Both)        | ✅ Yes (Both)         |
-- Fathom may appeal to individuals or businesses looking for a free tool with Zoom and calendar integration, as well as compatibility with various platforms like HubSpot and Notion.
-However, it lacks depth in integrations and may not provide substantial assistance in meeting management.
+Some individuals or organizations may find Fathom appealing due to its free plan and integration with various tools like HubSpot and Notion.
+However, both Fathom and Zoom AI lack deep integrations and may not fully support users in managing their meetings effectively.
+While Fathom offers multiple language support, it falls short in features like automation and local recording.

-- Zoom AI, on the other hand, could be suitable for users seeking a native Zoom integration and support for multiple devices.
-Despite these features, it falls short in terms of integrations with other tools and may not offer significant help in improving meeting productivity.
+On the other hand, Zoom AI, with its native Zoom integration and availability on desktop and mobile platforms, might attract users seeking a seamless meeting experience.
+Nevertheless, the tool's limited integrations and lack of support for in-person meetings and local recording could hinder its ability to truly enhance users' meeting productivity.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.